 What you can do:

 You may be able to attend a special program to help you manage your heart failure.
 This may consist of a heart failure nurse visiting you at home or attending a heart failure exercise program at your local health centre.
-Contact our Health Information Service for more information.
+Contact the Heart Foundation Helpline for more information.

 Living well with chronic heart failure information sheets